South Korea approves Novavax coronavirus vaccine

 Novavax’s vaccine was one of six candidates initially backed by the U.S. government, which awarded a $1.6 billion contract to the company in 2020 despite Novavax never having produced a vaccine that had crossed the regulatory finish line.
 The company later encountered production and clinical delays, while competitors raced ahead.

-The company is now finally poised to produce doses for use worldwide and has plans to develop a vaccine targeting the omicron variant.
+The company is now poised to produce doses for use worldwide and has plans to develop a coronavirus vaccine targeting the omicron variant.
 The company hopes to “achieve an excess of 2 billion doses in 2022,” John Trizzino, Novavax’s chief commercial and business officer, told The Washington Post last week.

 Novavax’s vaccine is a two-dose regimen to be administered three weeks apart and can be stored in normal refrigerator temperatures of about 36 to 46 degrees Fahrenheit.
 This makes the vaccine easier to be shipped to underdeveloped parts of the world.
-Novavax and its partner, the Serum Institute of India, have agreed to send the global vaccine access program Covax about 1.1 billion doses.
+Novavax and its partner, the Serum Institute of India, have agreed to send the global vaccine-access program Covax about 1.1 billion doses.

 The WHO is aiming to vaccinate 70 percent of every country by mid-2022.
 It did not meet its goal of vaccinating 40 percent of every country by the end of 2021, as lower-income nations struggled to obtain enough supplies.